Global Approvals System

 Context

-I worked as solo product designer in this project.
-We had a lot of feedback from our customers, sales and CX teams about the need for a more flexible and customizable approval system with different levels.
-We had to address not only the needs of our customers, but also the needs of our product teams, as our team was cross-functional across the core product and building blocks.
+I worked as a solo product designer on this project.
+We received extensive feedback from customers, sales, and CX teams about the need for a more flexible and customizable approval system with different levels.
+We had to address both customer needs and the needs of our product teams, as our team was cross-functional across the core product and building blocks.

 Problem